camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 Residual-error-based Boosting parameters:
 * Learning rate (or shrinkage or `eta`)
 `prediction_n = pred_0 + pred_1*eta  + ... + pred_n*eta`
 * Number of estimators (offset this with the right learning rate).
-Also use cross validating here
+Also use cross validation here
 * Row (sub) sampling
 * Column (sub) sampling
 * Input model - better be trees